metalogueur/pdf_ocr_inspector/README.md

 This one-off script is used to scan through a directory's .pdf files and search for bad OCR in these files.

-All bad files are then listed in a log file.
+All files and a few metrics are then listed in a log file.

 ## Installation
 Python 3.8 and over is required to run this script.
 It has not been tested with older